Notes on design

 Synonyms.
 Words like orchestrate, plan, scheme, and construct are interchangeable with ‘design’.
 As long as that activity is working towards something like a purpose, target, intent, or objective (a goal).

 Graphic design and user experience design (UX) are just two kinds of design, not its synonyms.
-Using the word ‘design’ alone for these things limits a broader understanding of who a designer is (everyone) and the scope of what designing can do (literally anything that can be done).
+Using the word ‘design’ alone for these things limits a broader understanding of who a designer is (everyone) and the scope of what designing can do (anything that can be done).

 Other notes.
 A design is a bundle of decisions. • There are as many kinds of design as there are things that people do.
-And, really, things that anything does intentionally. • Evolution is a design process. • Mistakes are a form of feedback. • There isn’t one, universal design process. • Design is proactive learning. • When we talk about whether a design is ‘good’ or ‘bad’, we’re really talking about the goal we want it to have reached. • A design is inseparable from its goals. • Goals make a design’s success measurable • Reflecting on a design process transforms that ‘finished’ design into a prototype for all design experiences in the future. • Anything designed for another person is a kind of manipulation. • No one’s job is just ‘designer’ — they’re a designer of-something. • A person making a sandwich is designing.
+And, really, whatever anything can do intentionally. • Evolution is a design process. • Mistakes are a form of feedback. • There isn’t one, universal design process. • Design is proactive learning. • When we talk about whether a design is ‘good’ or ‘bad’, we’re really talking about the goal we want it to have reached. • A design is inseparable from its goals. • Goals make a design’s success measurable • Reflecting on a design process transforms that ‘finished’ design into a prototype for all design experiences in the future. • Anything designed for another person is a kind of manipulation. • No one’s job is just ‘designer’ — they’re a designer of‑something. • So when someone says “I’m a designer,” the appropriate response is, “Of what?” • A person making a sandwich is designing.

 I think it’s important to recognize how many things in the world (even the smallest, least interesting things) have thoughtful people behind them.
 And to adopt that kind of purposefulness in our own lives. • Also, when you recognize the degree to which the world has been designed, it allows you to question the goal of those things — which can be negative.
-‘Great’ design can be applied maliciously, too. • And, I think it’s important to consider removing yourself from the work.
+‘Great’ design can be applied maliciously, too. • And, I think it’s important for designers to consider removing themselves from their work.
 It's common for design professionals to signal that ‘a designer was responsible for this’ — for the sake of branding and recognition.
-But, I think, with the cost of adding noise and complexity to the world.
+But, I think, at the cost of adding noise and complexity to the world.